NothingSeries/nothingseries.github.io/README.md

 Welcome to the Nothing Series Performance Mods Wiki!
 This documentation provides comprehensive information about Minecraft performance mods across different mod loaders and versions.

+it is made to be a replacement for the current kinda out of date github wikis which just don't look rly good or have old information.

 ## About

 This wiki is built with [Docusaurus](https://docusaurus.io/) and contains information about performance mods for: